Ancientshi/Research/README.md

 - This guide is for **COMP9024**, we suppose that you have already known how to connect to the computer through SSH by VSCODE and this work is based on that.
 - This simple guide **is only for reference**.
 There may be some inaccuracies.
 If you find anything, it is welcome to comment **friendly** in issue.
 ## File structure
 This is the structure of c_example folder.
+The folder .vscode is for reference, it is not necessary for running you own c programs.
+When your configuration is finished and run c program well, you can delete the folder.
 ```
 .
+├── .vscode
+    ├── c_cpp_properties.json
+    ├── launch.json
+    └── tasks.json
 ├── README.md
 ├── inc
 │   └── a.h